jantman/3d-printed-things/air-connector-dust-cover/README.md

 # Air Connector Dust Cover

 This is a model of a dust cover/cap for standard US 1/4" 1/4" Industrial (a.k.a "I/M" or "Milton M-style" or "Type D") air tool connectors.
 It keeps the dust out of your air tools, and the little drips of oil (if applicable) in.
+The loop on the end of the strap is just wide enough to stretch over the 9/16" hex wrench flats on standard 1/4" air connectors.

 This is designed to be printed with a flexible filament such as TPU.
 On my CR-10S with a direct drive extruder, I printed using Hatchbox red TPU extruded at 240C, bed heat off, 50% infill, 0.2mm layer height, a print speed of only 15mm/s, and retraction disabled.
 I also had to loosen the screw on the extruder swing arm to reduce the spring tension.